dennislwm/curatormind/pages/Crafting.md

 #### Within the six-week cycle, you can breakdown the weeks to smaller periods that you can assign to each scope of the project.
 ### Cool-down
 #### If we were to run six-week cycles back to back, there wouldn't be anytime to breathe and think about what's next.
 Therefore, after each six-week cycle, we schedule two weeks for cool-down.
+### Base case
+#### Our base case is to run six-week cycle with two-week cool-down.
+Unprecedented case is 12-week cycle with 4-week cool-down.
+#### For a shorter project, use a precedent case of 3-week cycle with 1-week cool-down.
+### What about bugs?
+#### The vast majority of bugs can wait six weeks or longer, and many don't even need to be fixed.
+You can't ship anything new if you have to fix the whole world first.
 ## Building
+### Assigning project
+#### Since the team was given the project, not tasks, they need to come up with tasks themselves.
+Here we note an important difference between tasks we think we need to do and tasks we discover we need to do.
+#### The way to really figure out what needs to be done is to start doing real work.
+### Scoping
+#### Scopes are bigger than tasks but much smaller than the overall project.
+The scopes reflect meaningful parts of the project that can be completed independently and in a short period of time - a few days or less.
+#### There are almost always a couple of things that don't fit into a scope.
+We allow ourselves a "Chowder" list for loose tasks that don't fit anywhere.
+#### New tasks constantly come up as you get deeper into a problem.
+Mark nice-to-haves with tilde (~) in front.
+### Integrating on slice
+### Showing progress
+### Scopes on a hil